 To the best of our knowledge, we are the first to introduce modern LLMs specifically developed for Moroccan Arabic, as well as for DA in general.
-In our work, we first constructed the \texttt{Darija-SFT-Mixture}\footnote{\url{https://hf.co/datasets/MBZUAI-Paris/Darija-SFT-Mixture}} dataset, consisting of 458K instruction samples, by consolidating existing Darija language resources, creating novel datasets both manually and synthetically, and translating English instructions under strict quality control.
-Additionally, to assess LLM performance in Darija, we developed a comprehensive evaluation suite including benchmarks such as: \texttt{DarijaMMLU}, \texttt{DarijaHellaSwag}, and \texttt{DarijaBench}.
-These benchmarks are intended to evaluate LLM capabilities in real-world knowledge, following Darija instructions, and performing traditional NLP tasks such as machine translation, automatic summarization, and sentiment analysis.
+We first constructed the \texttt{Darija-SFT-Mixture}\footnote{\url{https://hf.co/datasets/MBZUAI-Paris/Darija-SFT-Mixture}} dataset, consisting of 458K instruction samples, by consolidating existing Darija language resources, creating novel datasets both manually and synthetically, and translating English instructions under strict quality control.
+We then developed a comprehensive evaluation suite including benchmarks: \texttt{DarijaMMLU}, \texttt{DarijaHellaSwag}, \texttt{DarijaAlpacaEval}, and \texttt{DarijaBench}, to assess LLM capabilities in real-world knowledge, following Darija instructions, and performing traditional NLP tasks such as translation, summarization, and sentiment analysis.
 In the end, Atlas-Chat models\footnote{Inspired by the naming of the ``Jais'' models, UAE’s highest mountain peak.
-We chose ``Atlas'' to reflect the cultural and geographical significance of the Atlas Mountains that traverse Morocco.}, fine-tuned from the Gemma 2 models \citep{team2024gemma} on our instruction-tuning dataset, exhibit superior ability in Darija, surpassing both state-of-the-art and Arabic-specialized LLMs like LLaMa, Jais, and AceGPT, according to automatic metrics and simulated win rates.
+We chose ``Atlas'' to reflect the cultural and geographical significance of the Atlas Mountains that traverse Morocco.}, fine-tuned from the Gemma 2 models \citep{team2024gemma} on our instruction dataset, exhibit superior ability in Darija, surpassing both state-of-the-art and Arabic-specialized LLMs like LLaMa, Jais, and AceGPT, according to automatic metrics and simulated win rates.
 Additionally, we conduct an experimental analysis of various fine-tuning strategies and base model choices to determine final configurations.
 We provide some examples by chatting with our models in Appendix \ref{app:chat_examples}.
-All our resources are publicly accessible, and we believe our work offers comprehensive design methodologies of instruction-tuning for low-resource language variants, which are often overlooked in favor of data-rich languages by contemporary LLMs.
+All our resources are publicly accessible, and we believe our work offers comprehensive design methodologies of instruction-tuning for low-resource languages.

-\section{Related work}
+\section{Related Work}

 In this section, we begin by reviewing LLMs and benchmarks developed for Arabic, followed by an exploration of recent trends in expanding LLMs to low-resource languages.